 NASHVILLE, TN — Rep. John Robert Lewis, a civil rights activist, and pioneer devoted his life to protecting human rights.
-“I have been in some kind of fight — for freedom, equality, basic human rights — for nearly my entire life,” the civil rights pioneer once said.
+“I have been in some kind of fight — for freedom, equality, basic human rights — for nearly my entire life,” the civil rights

 The event was a formal celebration took place at the Ryman Auditorium on July 17.
 It included a video of Lewis speaking at Emory University.
 “Use your education, use your professors, use your research, use what you have to make our world a better place,” said the late civil rights activist.

 Henry Lewis told the crowd how he remembered his late older brother.
 “He used to tell me, it wasn’t about him, it was about making a difference.
 That he wanted the world to be a better place than it was when he came into the world,” said the younger Lewis.

 Lewis founded the Student Nonviolent Coordinating Committee.
 The committee launching was the start of his activist journey.
 Lewis led sit-ins at segregated lunch counters in Nashville.
 He joined the Freedom Riders to fight segregation for interstate travel and was brutally beaten.